Emma Frost: Age of Ultron

-Emma Frost appears in Age of Ultron as one of the few superpowered humans hiding in the tunnels beneath Central Park.
-She mourns Cyclops's death and helps Iron Man examine Spider-Man and Hawkeye for nanotechnology which may have been secretly been inserted by Ultron, and is present when the team makes a plan to have one person get captured to find Ultron on the inside.
+An alternate version of Emma Frost appears in Age of Ultron.
+She is one of the few superpowered humans hiding in the tunnels beneath Central Park.
+She mourns Cyclops's death and helps Iron Man examine Spider-Man and Hawkeye for nanotechnology which may have been secretly inserted by Ultron, and is present when the team makes a plan to have one person get captured to find Ultron on the inside.

 She journeys to the Savage Land with the rest of the heroes under Invisible Woman's invisibility field and Storm's mist.
-Upon arriving she scans Luke Cage's mind in New York informing the others that he survived the nuclear blast and that Ultron is using Vision as a conduit to control the world from the future.
-It is also hinted that her powers are still broken and not fully recovered from the merge with the Phoenix but improved significantly.
+Upon arriving, she scans Luke Cage's mind in New York informing the others that he survived the nuclear blast and that Ultron is using Vision as a conduit to control the world from the future.
+It is also hinted that her powers are still broken and not fully recovered from the merge with the Phoenix, but improved significantly.
 When Wolverine and the Invisible Woman go to the past and kill Hank Pym, the current reality is wiped out and replaced with an alternate one.

 Age of X

-In the "Age of X" reality, Emma Frost is shown as an inmate of Fortress X's X-Brig since her powers of telepathy prevented X from altering her memories.
+An alternate version of Emma Frost appears in the "Age of X" reality.
+She is shown as an inmate of Fortress X's X-Brig since her powers of telepathy prevented X from altering her memories.

 Amazing Spider-Man: Renew Your Vows

-In the pages of Amazing Spider-Man: Renew Your Vows, Emma Frost appears as a member of the Brotherhood of Mutants.
+An alternate version of Emma Frost appears in Amazing Spider-Man: Renew Your Vows.
+She appears as a member of the Brotherhood of Mutants.
 Magneto brought her in to operate Cerebro during the Brotherhood of Mutants' attack on the X-Mansion.
 Emma Frost and the rest of the Brotherhood of Mutants were defeated by Spider-Man's family and the X-Men where they are remanded to the Raft.

 Days of Future Past

-In this reality, Emma was the former White Queen of the Hellfire Club, but retreated to a technological base off the coast of India after a majority of the mutant population was wiped out.
+An alternate version of Emma Frost appears in Days of Future Past storyline.
+She was the former White Queen of the Hellfire Club, but retreated to a technological base off the coast of India after a majority of the mutant population was wiped out.
 She sold her telepathic abilities in services of mutant leaders and was eventually approached by Jubilee and Magneto to save Wolverine, who was mind-wiped by the Hellfire Club's Red Queen, Psylocke.
 Emma managed to restore Logan's mind and joined Magneto and Jubilee in defeating Psylocke and the Hellfire Club's plans for world domination.
 They continued to operate out of Emma's base with other members as the "X-Men" while Emma attempted to rehabilitate Psylocke back to the side of good.